CNES/big-data-processing-course/src/24_Large_Datasets.md

 ## Good pratices: Dask

+- Use it only if needed, Pandas is often the best for dataset that fits in memory
 - Dask includes dask.dataframe, a pandas-like API for working with larger than memory datasets in parallel.
 - Dask can use multiple threads or processes on a single machine, or a cluster of machines to process data in parallel.
 - More information in the next course